brunodev85/pulseaudio-android/README.md

-Modified version of pulseaudio.
-The original repository lives at https://gitlab.freedesktop.org/pulseaudio/pulseaudio.
+PulseAudio module for Android.
+The PulseAudio repository lives at https://gitlab.freedesktop.org/pulseaudio/pulseaudio.